About me

 You can reach me at payalmohapatra2026 at u dot northwestern dot edu.

-Link to my CV (last updated December 2024)
+Link to my CV (last updated February 2025)

 Ongoing Projects

-Learning from Irregular Time-Series
+Learning from Irregular and Heterogenous Modalities

 Practitioner's Guide to Manufacturing Workplace Safety

 Collaborating with Boeing and MxD to create a browsable repository of COTS sensors and wearable-data analytics to enhance workplace safety by quantifying risk factors.
+Assessing the validity of off-the-shelf pose analytics for extracting ergonomic risk metrics (RULA/REBA scores).

 News